seunAwonugba/Employee-Evaluation-System/README.md

 # Employee-Evaluation-System

-A full stack application, that provides evaluation solutions within an organisation, by tracking and determining what and who works well and what needs to be improved in the organisation
+A full stack application, that provides evaluation solutions within an organization, by tracking and determining what and who works well and what needs to be improved in the organization

 # Installation